78afec35/OneCleverHorse/README.md

 This results in the Database not being part of the CI/CD pipeline and becoming vulnerable to configuration errors and mismanagement.

+# Testing

+At this point in time it is incomplete.
+Jenkins does do a fair amount of testings on its own.
+However I would have liked to involve native python and flask testing utilities as well as integration testing like Selinium to ensure the swarm cloud is up and running properly.

+# Future Improvements

+1. Obviously with more time I would have liked to complete the project.
+This involves intergration with a database and testing.
+2. Better layout for the front end.
+I would have liked it to be pretier.
+3. Increased complexity, with the adition of a database I would have liked to be able to create large lists of users and passwords and export them as JSON for the user.

 # References
 1. noun list - https://github.com/dariusk/corpora/blob/master/data/words/nouns.json